khamisilawrence/new-year-countdown-2024-html/README.md

 ![Screenshot of website taken on November 3, 2023](/screenshot.png)

 ## Description
-A 2024 countdown website built using HTML, CSS, and JavaScript.
+A 2024 countdown webpage built using HTML, CSS, and JavaScript.

 ## Installation
 - Fork this repository